Bengee07/Module-1.9/assignment.md

 3. An inventory management system for a chain of supermarkets
 4. A learning management system for a university
 5. A ticketing system for an international IT helpdesk
+6. A government portal for tax system
+7. A flight management system by a global airline

 ### Submission